 Faculty, staff, and students are taught to exhibit the 7 Habits of Highly Effective People in their personal and academic lives.
 Students earn Habit High Fives for demonstrating the habits during school.
-These are incentives that are redeemed monthly a our school store, Leader Landing.
-Student discipline model focus on Positive Behavior Support.
+These are incentives that are redeemed monthly at our school store, Leader Landing.
+Our student discipline model focuses on Positive Behavior Support.
 Comprehensive training is provided yearly.
 Follow-up training is embedded in faculty meetings throughout the year.
 Each classroom creates a collaborative mission statement that outlines the behavioral norms and expectations for learning throughout the school day.
 Mission statements are posted outside each classroom and are an integral part of the classroom discipline model.